ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 the delay of his plan, has merely desired it, asked it without offering one argument in favour of its propriety."

-"To yield readily--easily--to the persuasion of a friend is no merit with you."
+"To yield readily -- easily -- to the persuasion of a friend is no merit with you."

 "To yield without conviction is no compliment to the understanding of